 Conclusion

-In summary, the proceed to checkout text appears at a very important stage of the purchase process, so it’s always a good idea to customize it.
+In summary, the proceed to checkout text appears at a critical stage of the purchase process, so it’s always a good idea to customize it.
 Most store owners overlook this, so you can take advantage of this and stand out from your competitors.

 In this guide, we’ve shown you two different methods to change the proceed to checkout text in WooCommerce: